bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/High-Availability-and-Scaling.md

 * Networking and Security Groups.
 * Userdata and IAM Role.
 * Both are NOT editable, defined once.
 Launch Templates have versions.
-* Launch Templates provide newer features inclusing T2/T3 Unlimited, Placement Groups, Capacity Reservations, and Elastic Graphics.
+* Launch Templates provide newer features including T2/T3 Unlimited, Placement Groups, Capacity Reservations, and Elastic Graphics.

 ## EC2 Auto-Scaling Groups

 * Automatic Scaling and *Self-Healing* for EC2.
 * Uses Launch Templates or Configurations.
-* Has a Minumum, Desired, and Maximum Size (example, 1:2:4).
+* Has a Minimum, Desired, and Maximum Size (example, 1:2:4).
 * Keep the number of running instances at the Desired Capacity by provisioning or terminating Instances.
 * Scaling Policies automate based on metrics.